worksasdesigned/1D-RGB-Invader/README.md

 ### First steps
 1. CHECK YOUR wriring !
 Do NOT connect ESP32 to your PC while LEDs are connected to ESP32!
 DO NOT connect ESP32 to your PC while external Power Source is still connected to your setup!
-2. Connect to Wifi and configure number of LEDs
+2. push reset button (to GPIO 9 connected) for 3 seconds and release. --> LEDs are blue --> Connect to Wifi and configure number of LEDs and brightness
 3. Play the game